Neuron-Chan/SOFE_Winter_2024-Notes/Computer Networks/Lec_CN_1-4 + Preamble.md

 - **Connection-oriented**: a connection must be set up for ongoing use (and torn down after use), e.g., phone call
 - **Connectionless**: messages are handled separately, e.g., postal delivery (each message (letter) carries the full destination address and routed independently)

 Each kind of service can further be characterized by its reliability.
-Reliability in this context means the message is acknowledged.
+Reliability in this context means the message is acknowledged. (i.e. whether or not a service receives a data packet)

 ![connect](../static/CN_2_3.png)